nicolaferraro/camel-k-keda-demo/README.md

 This time the KEDA autoscaler will detect that a single pod can't handle the load and will instantiate **3 pods** to handle it.
 No more than 3 pods will be created by keda since it **corresponds to the number of partitions** in the Kafka topic.

-After some time, the consumers will rebalance and all 3 pods will start consuming messages (you'll notice it in the `stern` terminal).
+After some time, the consumers will rebalance the partitions among them and all 3 pods will start consuming messages (you'll notice 3 messages from different pods printed every 3 seconds in the `stern` terminal).